CCMS-UCSD/GNPSDocumentation/docs/featurebasedmolecularnetworking.md

 - The FBMN source code can be found on the [GNPS_Workflows GitHub repository](https://github.com/CCMS-UCSD/GNPS_Workflows/tree/master/feature-based-molecular-networking).

 #### Input files requirements

+##### Feature quantification table
-- The *Feature Table* (.TXT or CSV file) needs to have unique *Feature IDentifier* (integer) for each LC-MS1 feature that must match the "SCANS=" header of the corresponding spectrum in the *MS/MS spectral file* (.MGF file).
-Note that the number of LC-MS1 features in the *Feature Table* can be larger than the number of LC-MS1 features with a spectrum in the *MS/MS spectral file*.
+The *feature quantification table* (.TXT or CSV file) needs to have unique *Feature IDentifier* (integer) for each LC-MS1 feature that must match the "SCANS=" header of the corresponding spectrum in the *MS/MS spectral summary* (.MGF file).
+Note that the number of LC-MS1 features in the *feature quantification table* can be larger than the number of LC-MS1 features with a spectrum in the *MS/MS spectral file*.
 And the *Feature IDentifier* does not have to be sequencial.
-As a result, the *Feature Table* can contain LC-MS1 feature that doesn't have an associated MS/MS scan in the *MS/MS spectral file*.
-The PCoA generated with qiime2 EMPeror uses the entire content of *Feature Table* provided.
+As a result, the *feature quantification table* can contain LC-MS1 feature that doesn't have an associated MS/MS scan in the *MS/MS spectral file*.
+The PCoA generated with qiime2 EMPeror uses the entire content of *feature quantification table* provided.

+##### MS/MS spectral summary
-- The format of the *Feature Table* should be consistent with the representative *Feature Table*  provided on [this page](https://github.com/CCMS-UCSD/GNPSDocumentation/tree/master/docs/tutorials/AG_tutorial_files).
-Note that internally, the *Feature Table* file inputted by the user are converted to a standard MZmine2 format prior to FBMN analysis in GNPS.
-The python scripts used for the conversion *Feature Table* from various software [are available here](https://github.com/CCMS-UCSD/GNPS_Workflows/tree/master/feature-based-molecular-networking/tools/feature-based-molecular-networking/scripts).
-If you want to add support for another LC-MS processing tool, contact us.
+The format of the *feature quantification table* should be consistent with the representative *feature quantification tables* defined for each processing tool.
+See [this page for example files](https://github.com/CCMS-UCSD/GNPSDocumentation/tree/master/docs/tutorials/AG_tutorial_files).
+Note that internally, the *feature quantification table* file inputted by the user are converted to a standard internal format prior to FBMN analysis in GNPS.
+The python scripts used for the conversion *feature quantification Table* from various software [are available here](https://github.com/CCMS-UCSD/GNPS_Workflows/tree/master/feature-based-molecular-networking/tools/feature-based-molecular-networking/scripts).
+If you want to add support for another LC-MS processing tool, please contact us.

+##### Support for mz-Tab-M format

+The **mzTab-M** format is a standardized output designed for the report of metabolomics MS-data processing results.
+The FBMN workflow now supports the mzTab-M format (2.0, release 1.0.5).
+The **mzTab-M** file has to be inputed along with the related **mzML** files.

+Basically, the **mzTab-M** is used to retrieve for each LC-MS/MS feature:

+- The abundance of the LC-MS/MS feature in each sample.
+- The filename (**mzML**) and index of the associated MS/MS spectrum.

+More informations in the [FBMN with mzTab-M documentation](featurebasedmolecularnetworking-with-mztab-m.md).

 ### Citation